raveenrv904/Blog-API/README.md

 			MONGO_URI={your MongoDB database URL}
 		3. Open the terminal on your computer.
 		4. Navigate to the BLOG API directory.
+		5. Type "npm install" to install all the required packages.
- 		5. Run the command "npm start" to start the API execution.
+ 		6. Run the command "npm start" to start the API execution.
-		6. The API has been successfully executed.
+		7. The API has been successfully executed.

 This API supports four methods: GET, CREATE, PATCH, and DELETE.
 These methods allow you to perform various operations on the API, including retrieving data (GET), creating new data (CREATE), updating existing data (PATCH), and deleting data (DELETE).